LinlinCH/LinlinCH.github.io/_pages/about.md

 Education
 ======
-2020 - present
+**2020 - present**

 Ph.D. student

-Electronic and Computer Engineering Department
+Department of Electronic and Computer Engineering

 The Hong Kong University of Science and Technology

+**2016 - 2020**

+Bachelor of Engineer

+School of Optical and Electronic Information

+Huazhong University of Science and Technology

 <!-- Getting started
 ======